KennedyWendl/flower-game/README.md

 # flowerWordGame
-Built a word game using HTML, CSS, and JavaScript.Used fetch to generate random words using API requests/
+Built a word game using HTML, CSS, and JavaScript.Used fetch to generate random words using API requests.